ViKMacedo/ViKMacedo/README.md

 ### About

-Currently I work with Web and Mobile systems development, working with frontend and backend, my main focus is .NET Core using C #, React Native and Axios.
+Currently I work with Web and Mobile systems development, working with frontend and backend, my main focus is React Native and UX Design.

 - 🔭 studied in FACENS

-- 🌱 React Native.
+- 🌱 React Native & UI/UX.

 ## Tools